Stan & Ollie: Plot

 At the next show, Stan observes Nobby Cook onstage from the wings as the orchestra tunes up.
-Delfont and Ida watch from a box as the Laurel and Hardy Overture is played only to be interrupted by an announcement that the performance has been cancelled.
+Delfont and Ida watch from a box as the Laurel and Hardy Overture is played, only to be interrupted by an announcement that the performance has been cancelled.
 Ida finds Stan at the bar, he says he loves Oliver and will not continue the tour without him, and not to upset Oliver by telling him.
 Oliver, in his room, recalls the doctor's words while reminiscing appreciative fans.
 Lucille returns from an errand to find him gone; he is at Stan's door telling him not to leave as they have shows to perform.

 On the boat to Ireland Stan confesses there is no longer a movie and Oliver says he knew, and thought Stan knew he knew.
-Stan asks why, then, did they continue to rehearse, and Oliver asks "What else are we going to do?"
+Stan asks why, then, did they continue to rehearse, and Oliver asks, "What else are we going to do?"
 A large crowd welcomes their arrival in Ireland as church bells ring out their tune.
-Onstage Stan expresses concern for Oliver's condition in moments when they are hidden from the audience and says they need not finish with the song.
+On stage, Stan expresses concern for Oliver's condition in moments when they are hidden from the audience and says they need not finish with the song.
 Oliver says he is fine, and surprises Stan by announcing to the audience that they will finish with a dance - to Lucille's consternation.
 As they perform "At the Ball, That's All" Ida takes, and squeezes, Lucille's hand.
 Stan and Ollie take their bow to wild cheering and applause.

 A text epilogue explains they never performed together again; Oliver's health did not recover and he died in 1957.
 Stan refused all offers to perform without Oliver but continued, until his death in 1965, to write material for Laurel and Hardy.